Kit List

 • Waist bag / money wallet

-• Travel Sickness Tablets (a lot of time can be spent in the cars travelling to and from sessions/partners due to traffic)
+• Travel Sickness Tablets (a lot of time can be spent in the cars travelling to and from placement/partners due to traffic)

 • Mosquito Repellent (this is commonly found in Bali and cheap to buy approx £1-2 per bottle)